mnemnion/JLpeg.jl/Plans.md

 Ordinary iterators and tree walkers will ignore these, but in contexts where they're useful (syntax highlighting in particular), they're there.

+### Optimal VM

+For Ultimate Performance, we're going to have to do some C-isms.
+This is after all the inlining and casting is out of the way, it's about code layout.

+The size of instructions ranges from 1 byte to 32, now that I packed in the structs.
+All the instructions except for the ones with Int128 vectors will fit in two words, those take four, the vector being itself two words.
+The way to go is to pack all the skinny instructions into two words, with padding such that the `.op` field is the last byte, and then put the Set bitvecs as a fake instruction after each opcoded instruction.
+Fake in the sense that reading the .op field (which the struct will of course not have) would be undefined behavior.

+With that layout I can probably convince Julia to lay out program vectors contiguously and directly, because they'll have a consistent size.
+The offsets will work natively because the stride length will be known.
+I'll need to do some fuckery to get the opcode byte out on dispatch, because we want to cast instructions to their type using that byte, and if we try to read it from a field, Julia will have to look up the type for us, so we're back to type instability.

+All of this is at the end of the working document and will stay there because I don't even have profiling set up and it's asinine to optimize on this level until I've put in all the other optimizations and features, have wide-ranging tests, and so on.

+I needed to get this out of my head so I can get on with all that.